 Any profits generated belong to the company itself.
 If you want to withdraw funds, you’ll pay yourself a salary or dividend.
 You can also pay out a combination of the two to reduce your tax and National Insurance liability.

-You’d also need to pay Corporation Tax (19% for the year 2019-20) on your profits, which is charged after paying your salary and various allowable expenses, but before dividends are issued.
+You’d also need to pay Corporation Tax (19% for the current tax year) on your profits, which is charged after paying your salary and various allowable expenses, but before dividends are issued.
 It’s a good idea to seek specialist advice about all of this – something we can help with.

 Finally, you’ll need to consider IR35 before issuing dividends – as this will affect the amount of tax and National Insurance you should pay.

 For more information about limited companies, read our limited company guide.

 Limited liability partnership